Escape from Angola

 Escape from Angola is a 1976 adventure film directed by Leslie H. Martinson.
 It stars Stan Brock and Anne Collings and was co-produced by Ivan Tors whose children act in the film with Ivan making a cameo appearance.
 According to the film all the animal catching scenes were filmed during actual conditions when the rare animals had to be rounded up and relocated in safer areas.

 Plot

-In an unnamed African nation the Mallory family devotes their life to animal conversation.
+In an unnamed African country the Mallory family devotes their life to animal conservation.
 A terrorist group called the GVN seek to destroy a dam providing power and chase out another animal conservationist.
 When their Land Rover is sabotaged the Mallory family goes their separate ways to safety.